whiteand/quartet/README.md

 })
 ```

-Lets validate some object with using of this validation function
+Let's validate some object with using of this validation function

 ```javascript
 const worker = {